 <I'm sure yours would confuse me equally,> Lykos said and lowered his head to look Glaw in the eye. <For example, only having one leader to follow and no voting.>

-<A few protested his banishment,> Lykos said, the look in his eyes softening.
+<A few protested his banishment,> Lykos said, his eyes softening.
 He brushed a wayward braid back over his shoulder to join the others hanging along his back. <Aelius was of course among the foremost of his champions, decrying the Senate's decision for days on end after the trial.>

 <No surprise there.>

-<Indeed not.> Lykos stretched his legs, his naked feet brushing over the mosaic floor with the soft slid of skin against polished stone. <The Senate remained unmoved.
+<Indeed not.> Lykos stretched his legs, his naked feet brushing over the mosaic floor with the soft slide of skin against polished stone. <The Senate remained unmoved.
 As soon as he was strong enough Aelius gave up on convincing them that Nikon was innocent of any crime.
-Instead he took up arms and went to join him guarding the border.>
+Instead, he took up arms and went to join him guarding the border.>

 <That's when they started with the whole 'terra and arbōs'-thing?> Glaw asked and got a nod in reply from Lykos.